 Once it is out of the oven, sprinkle it with a few leaves of fresh basil.
 That is it!

-Now, all you need to do is to open a bottle of Decoy wine and treat yourself with a few slices of delicious homemade pizza.
+Now, all you need to do is to open a bottle of Decoy wine and treat yourself for the best pizza night ever!

 Similar Spring Inspired Recipes You Might Like